Course: CIS451/651 Data Compression in Multimedia

 3 2 0 1 7 2 2 -4

 1. (5 pts) Derive the 3-level 1-dimensional inverse Haar Transform basis set for N=8.
-Show all work.
+Show all work, not just the final answer.
 (The answer consists of 8 - 1X8 vectors.)
 (In class, we showed the forward 3-level 1-D Haar Transform).
 Draw an analogous picture to that shown in Figure 13.3 for your basis set.
 Using Matlab, apply your inverse to the matrix in the previous problem (twice; once in each dimension) to verify the your answer to Problem 3.
+Show your work.

 1. (4 pts) Does the order of performing transforms matter?
 Consider the 4X4 image used in the class presentation, and repeated here: